bazald/zenilib/zenilib/docs/README.txt

 2. License/Authors
 ==================

 The Zenipex Library is an open source project.
-For details please refer to the first comment in any given file and refer to COPYING.txt and GPL.txt.
+For details please refer to the first comment in any given file and refer to the included copies of the GPL and LGPL.

-The Runtime GPL allows the use of macros, templates, and static linkage without the requirement that your code be GPL'd should you choose to release your binaries into the wild.
-You are free to keep your code closed source, though I encourage you to keep it open if you are not obliged to keep it closed.

-Keep in mind that to fully comply with the GPL, you must include a copy of the GPL with your your releases using the Zenipex Library.
+Keep in mind that to fully comply with the GPL, you must include a copy of the GPL with your your releases using zenilib.
 Additionally, you should state what parts of your release are bound by the GPL.
 Finally, you must meet one of the following conditions.

  1) A copy of the GPL'd source code is included.